tobyqin/hello-k8s/README.md

 ## Enjoy your k8s journey

-It is time to play with k8s, recommended tasks:
+It is time to play with k8s, I had designed some steps to let you hand on k8s in `/steps` folder, feel free to explore them :-)

+If you want to learn more, I would recommend you go to the official document site to finish the tasks:

 - https://kubernetes.io/docs/tasks/configure-pod-container/
 - https://kubernetes.io/docs/tasks/manage-kubernetes-objects/